kaykhan/kaykhan.github.io/all_collections/_posts/2023-06-06-how-to-monitor-spot-instances.markdown

 <b>1.
 Create Event Bridge Rules for Spot Instance Changes</b>

-Event Bridge is an aws severless component which allows us to build event-driven architecture.
+Event Bridge is a aws severless component which allows us to build event-driven architecture.

 Within Event Bridge there are number of Event Types dedicated to Spot Instances.
 [Learn More](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/spot-fleet-event-types.html)